Alexey Bychenok: Career

-Alexey Bychenok competed in the 2014 Winter Paralympics, which was his maiden Paralympic event and took part only in the biathlon events despite being a more specialised cross-country skier.
+Alexey Bychenok competed in the 2014 Winter Paralympics, which was his first Paralympic event and took part only in the biathlon events despite being a more specialised cross-country skier.
 He maximised the opportunity to represent his country in the 2014 Winter Paralympics which was held in his home soil and managed to clinch a silver medal in the 12.5 km middle sitting category.

 He decided to compete in the Paralympic athletics as well in addition to Paralympic Nordic skiing and competed in few international Athletics Championships including the 2015 London Marathon, 2015 IPC Athletics World Championships.
 He claimed a bronze medal in the men's 200m T54 event as a part of the 2015 IPC Athletics World Championships.

 Alexey Bychenok was originally named in Russian squad for the 2016 Summer Paralympics but the team was disqualified to compete in the Olympics and Paralympics mainly due to the Doping scandal.
 He was not selected to compete for Neutral Paralympic Athletes at the 2018 Winter Paralympics at the 2018 Winter Paralympics as Russia was banned from competing from both 2018 Winter Olympics and in the 2018 Winter Paralympics, though he was considered for selection earlier by the Russian Paralympic Committee.